About DHRH

 There were 1000 members in the first week and 4000 members by our one month birthday.
 There was clearly a need for this!
 The community involvement was amazing.
 Members walked around streets taking photos of hard rubbish piles and posting them on the page, with others asking if someone could pick up a particular item seen in a photo.
 Some rescued reusable items and posted them later to offer them to the group, or took them to op shops.
 We had a post for members to add an ISO (in search of) request and ask others to look out for particular items.
 And a post where people showcased rescued items that they had given new life by cleaning, repairing and/or refurbishing.
 Inspirational!

-Members who volunteer for, or represent, various charitable organisations were collecting specific items from people who'd rescued them and some were driving the streets rescuing items and delivering them to the charities.
+Members who volunteer for, or represent, various charitable organisations were collecting specific items from people who'd rescued them and some were driving the streets rescuing items and delivering them to the charities

 In 2021 we ran two reLOVE markets, to bring the community together and help spread these messages.
 Our first was a trash & treasure market and our second, an upcycle market.
-We also ran an online charity auction to raise funds for Rotary Inner Melbourne Emergency Relief Network.
+We also ran an online charity auction to raise funds for Rotary Inner Melbourne Emergency Relief Network

-In 2022 we opened our first brick-and-mortar store – the reLOVE pop-up shop.
+In 2022 we opened our first bricks-and-mortar store – the reLOVE pop-up shop.
 The reLOVE pop-up provided an opportunity for usable preloved items to be rehomed instead of being crushed and going to landfill during the City of Darebin area-wide hard rubbish collection.
 We ran the store as a two-month pilot to test the feasibility of an ongoing repair, reuse, recycle and upcycle space.
 Over 4000 items, totalling over 3 tonnes, were rehomed through the pop-up shop during this time.

 Present